drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/8_close_a_page.md

 ## Before You Get Started

-`Page` provides the method `.close()` that closes the tab and consequently ends the websocket conenction to its debugger url.
+`Page` provides the method `.close()` that closes the tab and consequently ends the WebSocket connection to its debugger URL.

 In this tutorial, you will: